 According to the ACA, full-time employees are employees who work an average of 30 hours per week or 130 hours per month.

 Part-time employee hours are also averaged to calculate how many full-time equivalent employees you have.
 Your full-time employees plus full-time equivalent employees equals the total number of full-time equivalent employees you have.

 So, do employers have to provide health insurance?

-Businesses with over 50 full-time equivalent employees
+Businesses with 50 or more full-time equivalent employees

 Although you need to offer health insurance to employees and their dependents, you are not required to pay the full premium for coverage.

 If you don’t offer qualifying and affordable health insurance to your full-time employees, you may be subject to IRS penalties.